Not too fussy, not too stark: Steven Sabados breaks down the hard-to-define transitional design

 These low profile chairs are simple but not cold or uncomfortable in their design.
 Their rigid lines help balance out the softness of the sofa.
 The elongated legs make the chairs feel elegant and modern, and the print adds visual interest without adding a lot of distracting colour to the space.

-It is always a great idea to round out the room with something right in the middle of the spectrum.
+It is always a great idea to round out the room with something right in the middle of the style spectrum.
 This chair has a timeless profile – it looks simple and sophisticated, but is still modern thanks to the vertical tufting, where tufted panels replace traditional button tufting for a sleeker finish.

 Strike a balance with texture and finish

 Any finish with a tactile appeal fits into transitional decor; think leather, chenille, linen, woven, wood, glass, chrome gold, and so much more.
-The challenge is not to go overboard or you'll lose the sleek elegance that at the core of transitional .
+The challenge is not to go overboard or you'll lose the sleek elegance that at the core of transitional style.

-Mix metals but keep your accents minimal, like the coffee table and end table that are simply d.
+Mix metals but keep your accents minimal, like the coffee table and end table that are simply styled.
 The interest comes from the finishes, not in the volume of accessories.
 The table has sharp contemporary lines, but still looks traditional because of its brushed brass finish.
 Its hidden base creates the illusion it's floating, adding another contemporary touch.
 This choice is balanced out with a stunning antique mirror at the bottom.

 This lamp is another example of the perfect transitional piece – the column is traditional, but the solid glass column gives the lamp a contemporary edge making for a truly balanced piece.